KirkBrooks/listbox_class/README.md

 <!-- Type your summary here -->
 ## `listbox` class
+### What does it do
+This class is for managing the _data_ associated with a listbox form object.
+It's only useful for ORDA listboxes - working with collections or entity selections.
+It provides a robust means of working with listboxes, especially multiple listboxes, on a form.
+It has no dependencies.
+You can drop it into any project database from v18R6 forward and it will work making complex or simply listboxes easy to maintain.

+The demo form provides some real world examples of use and my suggestions for best practices.

+### Setting up the listbox object
 To use simply instantiate the class with the name of the listbox object.

 ```4d